What is the COVID-19 (Coronavirus)?

-The following visitors should not enter the facility if they:
+Visitors (including hairdressers providing services) should not enter the facility if they have

-- have returned from the greater Melbourne metropolitan area or overseas in the past 14 days.
+- returned from overseas in the past 14 days.

-- have not been vaccinated against influenza (after 1 May 2020). unless:
+- not been vaccinated against influenza (after 1st May 2020). unless:

 - The vaccination is not available to the person, or